xrcyz/Knowledge-Base/README.md

 How much should we modify weight `a`?
 - The derivative of `f(x,y)=a*x+b*y+c` with respect to `a` is `x`.
 Example: when you increase `a` by one unit, then `f(x,y)` increases by one unit of `x`.
 - The derivative of the [logistic function](https://en.wikipedia.org/wiki/Logistic_function) with respect to the input `f(x,y)` is `z*(1-z)`.
-- The derivative of the loss fuction (half squared error) with respect to the logistic function is just the error (z - expected value).
+- The derivative of the loss function (half squared error) with respect to the logistic function is just the error (z - expected value).

 Using the chain rule, the product of these derivatives is the rate of change of error with respect to `a`.